django/django/docs/asgi/www.rst

 WebSocket protocol servers should handle PING/PONG requests themselves, and send PING frames as necessary to ensure the connection is alive.

-Note that you **must** ensure that websocket.connect is consumed; if an interface server gets ``ChannelFull`` on this channel it will drop the connection.
-Django Channels ships with a no-op consumer attached by default;
-we recommend other implementations do the same.

 Connection
 ''''''''''

 Sent when the client initially opens a connection and completes the WebSocket handshake.
-If sending this raises ``ChannelFull``, the interface server must close the connection with either HTTP status code ``503`` or WebSocket close code ``1013``.

-This message must be responded to on the ``reply_channel`` with a *Send/Close/Accept* message before the socket will pass messages on the ``receive`` channel.
+This message must be responded to with either an *Accept* message or a *Close* message before the socket will pass ``websocket.receive`` messages.
 The protocol server should ideally send this message during the handshake phase of the WebSocket and not complete the handshake until it gets a reply, returning HTTP status code ``403`` if the connection is denied.
 If this is not possible, it must buffer WebSocket frames and not